NDAs Explained – What You Need to Know (part 1)

 Trend for the future

-This is in line with other verdicts in the past years where offers and acceptance of these offers (agreement to contract) are accepted in digital form by e-mail, SMS, WhatsApp and other tech solutions like DocuSign etc. It is an important realization for everyone that the digital world is evolving and we need to adapt!
+This is in line with other verdicts in the past years.
+Valid contracts are formed all the time in digital form.
+It can be seen as a binding contract if an offer and acceptance are sent in digital form by e-mail, SMS, WhatsApp and other tech solutions like DocuSign etc. It is an important realization for everyone that the digital world is evolving and we need to adapt!

 Lesson Learned